lab10-coop/testnet-utils/local-testnet/ethermint/README.md

 `count_pending_txs.sh` can be used to monitor the number of pending transactions per testnet node (can vary, depending on the network topology).
 Example invocation:
 `count_pending_txs.sh tm10`.

-## More

-More information can be found on [this Wiki Page](https://wiki.lab10.io/pages/viewpage.action?pageId=329172).